dhicks/dhicks.github.io_jekyll/_posts/2016-05-26-no-psychologists-haven-t-shown-that-gmo-opponents-don-t-care-about-evidence.md

 ---
 layout: post
-title: "No, psychologists haven't shown that GMO opponents don\'t care about evidence"
+title: "No, psychologists haven't shown that GMO opponents don't care about evidence"